 Asphalt 3 is the third edition of the popular racing video game series Asphalt.
 It became the first mobile-based game to be played at the prestigious World Cyber Games in 2008.
 Like most of the games in Asphalt series, players have two game-play choices; “instant race” mode and the “career mode”.

 You will begin your racing career with a Mini Cooper S and will be able to unlock a dozen other cars and bikes.
 Each of them also has its own tuning.
 The game ends when you finish all the races.

 The game revolves around a gangster named Pedro, who landed at the Los Angeles after escaping from Mexico.
 Here, he along with his friend tries to make money and gain power.
 As a player, you are allowed to engage in any mission of your choice.
 To earn money, players can sell drugs or what they say “candies”.

 Moreover, players can have a wide range of weapons at their disposal from pistols to a sniper and rocket launchers.
-While hand-to-hand combat is allowed, melee are not available here.
+While hand-to-hand combat is allowed, melee is not available here.

 6. Gothic 3: The Beginning

 Developer: Handy-Games GmbH

 Genre: Role Playing